COVID-19 Preparedness and Mitigation Protocol

 All of us have access to various accurate news sources (e.g., the CDC, the WHO, etc.), and so just a few words on this subject:

-Through the end of this year (or, at least until infection numbers go way, way down), I am offering an option of video-based psychotherapy via an easy-to-use, HIPAA-compliant platform called Doxy.me.
-As of late-summer, my office mates and I, together with the building engineer, are developing plans to increase the air filtration system both in the building as a whole (improving its MERV-rated filters, and so on) and in the individual offices by way of additional, stand-alone HEPA filter units.
+I am offering mostly video-based psychotherapy via an easy-to-use, HIPAA-compliant platform called Doxy.me.
+The building engineer and management company have upgraded the air filtration system (improving its MERV-rated filters, and so on).
 As always, we will continue have hand sanitizer available to you in all offices of the suite as well as on each floor near the elevators.
-For my part, when it is safer to meet in person, I will be sterilizing all touch surfaces--door and water cooler handles, chair arms, bathroom keys, etc.--every two hours when I'm in the office.
-And finally, I will have ample space between chairs, and time between sessions, for everyone's protection.
+For my part, I sterilize all touch surfaces--door and water cooler handles, chair arms, bathroom keys, etc.--approximately every two hours when I'm in the office.
+And finally, for in-person meetings, I try to maintain ample space between chairs, and time between sessions (to spray the office, allowing it plenty of time to make its way down to the chairs and floor), for everyone's protection.
+Also, there are days when I might be wearing a most basic, disposable paper mask, in our sessions, if I am entering the waning period of effectiveness for my latest-obtained booster shot. -- I will not require you to wear one, unless a new variant that seems particularly contagious and/or dangerous takes hold in this area.
 Please know that I am open to any additional suggestions you might have, going forward.

 Self Esteem Counseling in Washington, DC